 The Donegal Bay coast extends for 80km (50 miles) from Bundoran (32km/20 miles S of Donegal Town) to Glencolumbkille (48km/30 miles W of Donegal Town).

-The rugged coastline around Donegal Bay is wild and beautiful.
-The rocky land careens toward the dark blue Atlantic, where the roads end just short of the icy water.
-Roads corkscrew so tightly that it will almost make you dizzy, and the main speed limit is the one you impose on yourself, as speeds much above 55kmph (35 mph) are dangerous.
-That's just as well, since the spectacular views will cause you to stop again and again to take in the rolling hills, jagged mountains, bright green fields, and crashing seas.
-There's plenty to see and do here, as there are excellent beaches and watersports, as well as seaport towns, folk museums, and craft centers.
+The coastline around Donegal Bay is wild and beautiful.
+Speeds much above 55kmph (35 mph) are dangerous, but that’s just as well, because the spectacular views will cause you to stop again and again to take in the rolling hills, jagged mountains, bright green fields, and crashing seas.

 Heading south from Donegal Town, there are few attractions besides the historic village of Ballyshannon (Béal Átha Seanaidh) and, inland, the pilgrimage site on the shore of Lough Derg.
 However, this area’s a magnet for sporty types, with fine beaches, outstanding golf courses, and some of the best surfing in Ireland.